Getting started

 Ping Monitor offers three view modes, accessible via the toolbar buttons or the View menu:

-• Table view — A detailed list with sortable columns, sparkline graphs and status indicators.
+• Table view: a detailed list with sortable columns, sparkline graphs and status indicators.
 Best for managing many hosts at once.

-• Tile view — A visual grid of tiles, each showing a host’s status, latency and sparkline.
+• Tile view: a visual grid of tiles, each showing a host’s status, latency and sparkline.
 Available in three sizes (small, medium, large).

-• Route trace — A hop-by-hop trace showing the network path to a selected host, with latency and history for each hop.
+• Route trace: a hop-by-hop trace showing the network path to a selected host, with latency and history for each hop.

 Pausing and resuming